GregoireBailly/formation_jenkins/README.md

-# formation_jenkins
+# README

-This repo is used to explore the possibilities of Jenkins.
+Repo used to test Jenkins possibilities.

+Setup was done using this guide https://docs.docker.com/samples/rails/